CodingGagan/markdown_test/install-and-configure/advanced-configuration/network-costs-configuration.md

 To verify this feature is functioning properly, you can complete the following steps:

-1. Confirm the `kubecost-network-costs` pods are Running.
+1. Confirm the `nOps-network-costs` pods are Running.
 If these Pods are not in a Running state, _kubectl describe_ them and/or view their logs for errors.
-2. Ensure `kubecost-networking` target is Up in your Prometheus Targets list.
+2. Ensure `nOps-networking` target is Up in your Prometheus Targets list.
 View any visible errors if this target is not Up.
-You can further verify data is being scrapped by the presence of the `kubecost_pod_network_egress_bytes_total` metric in Prometheus.
+You can further verify data is being scrapped by the presence of the `nOps_pod_network_egress_bytes_total` metric in Prometheus.
-3. Verify Network Costs are available in your Kubecost Allocation view.
+3. Verify Network Costs are available in your nOps Allocation view.
 View your browser's Developer Console on this page for any access/permissions errors if costs are not shown.

 ### Common issues

-* Failed to locate network pods: Error message is displayed when the Kubecost app is unable to locate the network pods, which we search for by a label that includes our release name.
+* Failed to locate network pods: Error message is displayed when the nOps app is unable to locate the network pods, which we search for by a label that includes our release name.
 In particular, we depend on the label `app=<release-name>-network-costs` to locate the pods.
 If the app has a blank release name this issue may happen.
 * Resource usage is a function of unique src and dest IP/port combinations.
 Most deployments use a small fraction of a CPU and it is also ok to have this Pod CPU throttled.
 Throttling should increase parse times but should not have other impacts.
 The following Prometheus metrics are available in v15.3 for determining the scale and the impact of throttling:
-  * `kubecost_network_costs_parsed_entries` is the last number of ConnTrack entries parsed `kubecost_network_costs_parse_time` is the last recorded parse time
+  * `nOps_network_costs_parsed_entries` is the last number of ConnTrack entries parsed `nOps_network_costs_parse_time` is the last recorded parse time

 ## Feature limitations